Bille374/Tokenize_Mars_With_KaseiCoin/README.md

 # The Goal:
-launch a crowdsale for people moving to Mars
-Coverting their earthing money to KaseiCoin.
+launch a crowdsale for people moving to Mars Converting their earthing money to KaseiCoin.

-Kai coin is a fungible tokens as the dollar has the same value no matter where you go runs on ERC20 Ethereum network
+Kai coin is a fungible tokens as the dollar has the same value no matter where you go especially if you planning to go to Mars runs on ERC20 Ethereum network

 # CrowdSale Contract: